spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 When making a tenant the "current" one, the package will execute all tasks that are specified in the `switch_tenant_tasks` key of the `multitenancy` config file.

-The package ships with a task called `SwitchTenantDatabase` to will make the tenant database connection use the database whose name is in the `database` attribute of the tenant.
+The package ships with a task called `SwitchTenantDatabase` that will make the tenant database connection use the database whose name is in the `database` attribute of the tenant.

 You should add this task to the `switch_tenant_tasks` key.